discos/srt-single-dish-tools/docs/scripts/cli.rst

       -n NOISE_AMPLITUDE, --noise-amplitude NOISE_AMPLITUDE
                             White noise amplitude
       -b BASELINE, --baseline BASELINE
-                            Baseline kind: "flat", "slope" (linearly increasing/decreasing), "messy" (random walk) or a number (which gives an amplitude to the random-walk baseline, that would be 20 for "messy")
+                            Baseline kind: "flat", "slope" (linearly
+                            increasing/decreasing), "messy" (random walk) or a
+                            number (which gives an amplitude to the random-walk baseline, that would be 20 for "messy") -g GEOMETRY GEOMETRY GEOMETRY GEOMETRY, --geometry GEOMETRY GEOMETRY GEOMETRY GEOMETRY Geometry specification: length_ra, length_dec,
-      -g GEOMETRY GEOMETRY GEOMETRY GEOMETRY, --geometry GEOMETRY GEOMETRY GEOMETRY GEOMETRY Geometry specification: length_ra, length_dec, width_ra, width_dec, in arcmins.
-A square map of 2 degrees would be specified as 120 120 120 120.
-A cross- like map, 2x2 degrees wide but only along 1-degree stripes, is specified as 120 120 60 60 --beam-width BEAM_WIDTH
+                            width_ra, width_dec, in arcmins.
+A square map of 2
+                            degrees would be specified as 120 120 120 120.
+A
+                            cross-like map, 2x2 degrees wide but only along 1-degree stripes, is specified as 120 120 60 60
+      --beam-width BEAM_WIDTH
                             Gaussian beam width in arcminutes
       --spacing SPACING     Spacing between scans in arcminutes (default 0.5) -o OUTDIR_ROOT, --outdir-root OUTDIR_ROOT
                             Output directory root.
-Here, source and calibrator scans/maps will be saved in outdir/gauss_ra, outdir/gauss_dec, outdir/calibrator1, outdir/calibrator2,
+Here, source and calibrator scans/maps will be saved in outdir/gauss_ra,
+                            outdir/gauss_dec, outdir/calibrator1,
-                            where outdir is the outdir root
+                            outdir/calibrator2, where outdir is the outdir root --scan-speed SCAN_SPEED
-      --scan-speed SCAN_SPEED
                             Scan speed in arcminutes/second
       --integration-time INTEGRATION_TIME